brandur/sorg/content/drafts/live-reload.md

-It's good to know that Vim has our back in preventing corruption, but all these changes aren't particularly friendly to our build loop because they'll likely to trigger rebuilds for false positives that won't affect the built result.
+It's good to know that Vim has our back in preventing corruption, but all these changes aren't particularly friendly to our build loop because they'll trigger rebuilds for changes that won't affect the built result.
 I solved this ignoring certain filenames in incoming events:

 ``` go
 // Decides whether a rebuild should be triggered given some input